7 User Identity Alternatives to 3rd-Party Cookies

 - Verification and measurement service IDs

 The fragmented user journey to conversion and new privacy initiatives require completely new approaches for gathering users’ data.
-The industry has not worked out a uniform approach yet, but one thing can be said for sure — first-party data will prevail.
+The industry has not worked out uniform alternatives to cookies yet, but one thing can be said for sure — first-party data will prevail.
 Publishers and advertisers need to implement a coherent data strategy:

 Advertisers should define their most important channels and platforms for user acquisition and retention – and choose user IDs they need to support accordingly.
 They also should define their primary countries – it affects what solutions are available for this region and how big the coverage is.
 To get more data directly from users, advertisers should think about convincing customers to share this information, perhaps with loyalty programs or personalized discounts.

 Publishers should work on their data collection capabilities as well and pick a relevant ID solution.
 To motivate the users to leave their email or phone, publishers can restrict access to certain parts of the content.
-With this approach, users will see value in sharing their personal information.
+With this approach, users will see value in sharing their personal information, and won’t object to alternatives to third party cookies.